metalim/adventofcode.2018.go/README.md

 * Day 19 task part 2 requires to analyze assembly code, rewrite it in higher-level language and refactor.
 This has to be done manually.
 In that specific case code was calculating sum of all (not only prime) factors of a number.
 Rewritting nested loop makes program run in <100ms instead of 10 years, refactoring outer loop brings it down to <100µs.

-* Day 23 part 2 task has no P-time solution in general case.
+* Day 23 part 2 task has no P-time solution in general case (or it's too complicated to write it in competition time constraints).
 Some people used cheesy way to solve it using [Z3](https://rise4fun.com/Z3) - generic solver.
-However specific inputs provided by Advent of Code are crafted in a way, that allows us to use simple binary division search with heuristic to solve the task.
+However specific inputs provided by Advent of Code are crafted in a way (>50% of drones forming a large blob), that allows us to use simple binary division search with heuristic to solve the task.
 Note how one of the hardest tasks can become one of the easiest.

 * Day 25 task has only 1 part.
 It was like that since first Advent of Code.
 However to get second star you need to solve **ALL** other tasks for the same year.